Neutrino mass model at a three-loop level from a non-holomorphic modular $A_4$ symmetry: Conclusions and discussions

 \section{Conclusions and discussions}

 We have investigated a three-loop induced neutrino mass model in a non-holomorphic modular flavor symmetry, in which we found some prediction in a framework that masses inside the loop does not depend on structure of the neutrino mass matrix.
 Since our model has a rank two Yukawa matrix in the neutrino sector, the lightest neutrino mass eigenvalue vanishes.
 Here, we have realized a model with minimum free parameters; three complexes $\tau,\ \tilde c_\nu,\ \tilde d_\nu$ and five reals $a_e,\ a_\mu,\ a_\tau,\ \tilde M_2,\ \kappa$, due to an appropriate charge-assignments under the modular symmetry.
-Then, we have performed the chi square analyses considering the neutrino oscillation data, and in particular, we have found rather narrow arrowed regions for both the cases of NH and IH.
-By adopting the best fit value for NH and IH, we have further analyzed the lepton flavor violation, muon $g-2$, lepton flavor universalities, and dark matter, where we have neglected all the complicated processes such as co-annihilation interactions by controlling the related masses.
+Then, we have performed the chi square analyses considering the neutrino oscillation data, and in particular, we have found rather narrow arrowed regions for the NH case while we could not fit the data in IH case.
+By adopting the best fit value for NH, we have further analyzed the lepton flavor violation, muon $g-2$, lepton flavor universalities, and dark matter, where we have neglected all the complicated processes such as co-annihilation interactions by controlling the related masses.
 Through the numerical analyses, we have found it is difficult to explain the observed relic density within the perturbative limit.
 But, it is easy to resolve it by introducing a singlet boson without changing predictions in neutrino sector.